My personal review of the 2 best free email clients for OS X.

 - Nags you so annoyingly to try their paid version.
 No matter how many times you dismiss it (per day), it keeps coming back.
 This alone was what made me look for another email client.

-- Cannot reply to emails from a different from the one it was sent to.
+- Cannot reply to emails from a different email than the one it was sent to.

 - Has similar better signature layout possibilities.
 (Although not really a deal-maker for me.)